ArjunaCluster/ArjunaUsers/about/hardware.md

 ## Partitions

-Jobs can be submitted to one of the following partitions using `-p` or `--partition` flag to `srun`, `sbatch` or `salloc`.
+Partition can be specified by passing the `-p` or `--partition` flag to `srun`, `sbatch` or `salloc`.
 By default jobs are submitted to the *debug* partition.